apigee-127/volos/swagger/README.md

 All Volos modules including Cache, Quota, and OAuth may be configured and tied to Swagger operations using configuration similar to the code that you would use to programmatically drive the Volos middleware.

-Once you have set up your swagger-tools middleware as documented [here](https://github.com/apigee-127/swagger-tools) (note: only the swagger-metadata middleware is necessary), just set up your configuration (see below) and simply add the Volos Swagger Middleware into your connect middleware chain after swagger-metadata.

-    var app = require('express')();
-    var swaggerObject = {};
+This can be included in an Apigee-127 project as simply as this:

-    var swagger = require('swagger-tools').middleware.v2;
+    var a127 = require('a127-magic');
-    app.use(swagger.swaggerMetadata(swaggerObject));
+    app.use(a127.middleware());

 ## Configuration

 The Volos Swagger Configuration is done directly in the Swagger 2.x document:

-The following sections discuss examples from [this](test/support/swagger.json) swagger file.
+The following sections discuss examples from [this](test/support/swagger.json) swagger json file.

 Important: Be sure to include any referenced Volos modules in your package.json and run `npm install`.